isu-software-factory/BengalEvents/README.md

 - Go to "localhost:3000" in browser to see homepage.

 ## Testing
 - When testing with Capybara and Selenium make sure that you have chrome installed before your run the tests.
 It will throw an error otherwise.
+Also make sure that the chrome version is 79 or it will not work either.
 - To run the features tests with Selenium, run using `rspec spec/features` to run all features tests.
 - To run the model tests, run using `rspec spec/models` to run all model tests.